-The dating kind of romance often lives and breathes in a dreamy (or needy) state of mind.
+The dating, courting, going out with kind of romance often lives and breathes in a dreamy (or needy) state of mind.
 That phase might prompt all kinds of romantic gestures.
 Roses.
 Salted caramels.
 Table manners.
 Wearing a clean shirt.
 Trimming the mustache.The dating kind of romance often lives and breathes in a dream (or needy) state of mind.
 Click To Tweet

 While I’m not a licensed psychologist, I’m not without some street cred.

 • Grandmother to one grand-girl.

 • And hubby and I celebrated 48 years of marriage in August.

 Here’s what you need to know before you take another step forward in the relationship:

 1. Am I in a give-and-take relationship, or am I doing all the giving, compromising, and apologizing?

 A healthy relationship is reciprocal, not one-sided.
 A healthy relationship is rooted in respect, in valuing the other person.
 Again, a two-way street.
 Do you feel valued and respected, or used?
 If he’s not someone you can respect, lace up your running shoes.A healthy relationship is reciprocal, not one-sided.
 Click To Tweet